Instructional Leadership & Coaching

 - Districts are using a variety of approaches based on local school culture and needs to support teachers.
 In some cases this is embedded coaching, and in some cases this is a “coaching blitz”, in which as many as six coaches are deployed to one school that is particularly struggling.

-- Another common theme among districts is continuing to push the principal as the instructional leader for the school, and ensuring that the principal has training and skills to set a tone for effective instruction in each school.
+- Another common theme among districts is continuing to push the principal as the instructional leader for the school, and ensuring that the principal has training and skills to set the tone for effective instruction in each school.

 Instruction & Teacher Learning topic page - From Digital Promise, an introduction and key findings from the research on instruction and teacher learning, including links to additional resources.